French aviso Enseigne de vaisseau Jacoubet: Construction and career

 Enseigne de vaisseau Jacoubet was laid down in April 1979 at Arsenal de Lorient, Lorient.
 The aviso was launched on 29 September 1981 and commissioned on 23 October 1982.

 In January 2013, during Operation Serval in Mali, Enseigne de vaisseau Jacoubet escorted the ro-ro vessel MN Eider chartered by the French Navy, which was transporting equipment to Senegal.

 In 2014, the ship participated in Operation Corymbe, off West Africa.

 In May 2016, she participated in search operations for EgyptAir Flight 804, which disappeared on 19 May 2016 in the eastern Mediterranean Sea.

 On 15 February 2019, the vessel joined the European operation EU Navfor Med in order to fight against trafficking in the Mediterranean.
 The ship left the operation on March 14, after 28 days of engagement.
 She was transferred from her home port of Toulon in July 2020 to Brest.
 In 2022, it was indicated that the ship would be equipped with the SMDM (navy mini-drone system) to enhance her surveillance capabilities.
 She began a short upgrade from November 2022 to February 2023 to integrate the new system.

-Enseigne de vaisseau Jacoubet is scheduled to be withdrawn from service in 2026 and be replaced by one of a new class of ocean-going patrol vessels (the Patrouilleurs Hauturiers).
+Enseigne de vaisseau Jacoubet was withdrawn from service in 2026 and will eventually be replaced by one of a new class of ocean-going patrol vessels (the Patrouilleurs Hauturiers).